Mongolian Beef is a take-out favorite and even better made at home in about 20 minutes!

 Easy Take-Out at Home

-I love Chinese food from chicken lettuce wraps to a simple cashew chicken and even more so when I can make them at home.
+I love Chinese food dishes, from chicken lettuce wraps to a simple cashew chicken, and love it even more made at home.

-- Coat the slices of beef in cornstarch, stir fry and set aside.
+- Coat the slices of beef in cornstarch per the recipe below, flash fry, and set aside.

 - Prepare the sauce.
 When the sauce has thickened, add the beef to the pan.